xXFirst555Xx/FuelTracker/README.md

 ## Themes

-Two Qt stylesheets are included: `theme.qss` (light) and `theme_dark.qss`.
+Three Qt stylesheets are included: `theme.qss` (light), `theme_dark.qss` (dark) and `modern.qss`.
-Set the `FT_THEME` environment variable to `dark` to enable the dark palette.
-Omitting the variable or setting it to `light` uses the default light theme.
-Simply restart the application after changing the variable to switch themes.
+Set the `FT_THEME` environment variable or pass `--theme` on the command line to select a theme.
+Valid values are `light`, `dark` and `modern`.
+Omitting the argument uses the default light theme.
+Simply restart the application after changing the variable or option to switch themes.

 ## Running